100th Light Anti-Aircraft Regiment, Royal Artillery: 18th Battalion, Royal Fusiliers

 The unit was originally formed in Devonshire on 21 March 1940 as 18th (Pioneer) Battalion, Royal Fusiliers, as part of the rapid expansion of the Army with wartime conscripts.
 It converted to a normal infantry battalion on 24 October that year.
-On 5 November 1940 the 18th Bn joined 168th (2nd London) Brigade in 56th (London) Infantry Division, a prewar Territorial Army (TA) motorised division serving in XII Corps in invasion-threatened East Kent.
+On 5 November 1940 the 18th Bn joined 168th (2nd London) Brigade in 56th (London) Infantry Division.
+This was a prewar Territorial Army (TA) motorised division serving in XII Corps in invasion-threatened East Kent, with 18th Royal Fusiliers at Lydd and Old Romney.

 On 27 March 1941 the battalion transferred to a new 73rd Independent Brigade.
 Although Brigade Headquarters (HQ) was in South Wales, its battalions were widely dispersed across Western Command and the brigade commander was only responsible for their training.
+18th Royal Fusiliers was at Pembroke.
 On 17 May Brigade HQ moved to Scotland to become HQ for a projected Force 109, and it ceased to command its scattered units.

 100th Light Anti-Aircraft Regiment

-On 1 December 1941 18th Royal Fusiliers transferred to the Royal Artillery (RA) to begin retraining in the light anti-aircraft (LAA) role, becoming 100th LAA Regiment, consisting of Regimental HQ (RHQ) and 330, 331 and 332 LAA Batteries equipped with the Bofors 40 mm gun.
+On 1 December 1941, while still at Pembroke, 18th Royal Fusiliers was ordered to transfer to the Royal Artillery (RA) to begin retraining in the light anti-aircraft (LAA) role/ On 30 December it became 100th LAA Regiment, consisting of Regimental HQ (RHQ) and 330, 331 and 332 LAA Batteries equipped with the Bofors 40 mm gun.
 After initial training, 100th LAA Rgt joined Anti-Aircraft Command in December, but left before it had been assigned to a brigade.
 The regiment rejoined 56th (London) Division on 3 February 1942, and remained with that formation for the rest of its existence.
 At the time, 56th (L) Division was in XI Corps in East Anglia.
 The division was now fully formed and equipped and began intensive training.
 In June it came under War Office control while it mobilised for overseas service.